 Accessibility: Not suitable for prams, wheelchairs or bikes

-Parking: Free National Trust car park (NP7 7LA)
+Parking: Sugar Loaf National Trust car park (NP7 7LA – free at time of writing)

 Facilities: No public toilets.
 Nearest toilets, shops and pubs are in Abergavenny town centre